netlify/build/README.md

 </details>
 <!-- AUTO-GENERATED-CONTENT:END -->

-## About
+## Background

 During a site build, there are a variety of things happening under the hood.

-- We are downloading & installing dependencies
+This is a simplified view of a typical build life cycle:

+1. Netlify clones your repo & looks for diffs
+2. Dependencies are install in the project
-- running your build command
+3. We run your build command
-- caching files
+4. Files & dependencies are cached
-- and deploying your site to the web
+5. Finally, your site is deployed to the web!

-Netlify build adds a programatic interface on these lifecycle steps and allows for greater flexibility in how your site & serverless functions deploy.
+Historically, when connecting your site to Netlify, we ask for the build command (step 3 above) and will run through this process.
+This works great for most use cases & will continue to do so 😃

+For builds that require a little more flexibility, we are introducing a programatic interface on top of these build lifecycle steps.

 ## How it works